diyarit/CWP-Config/README.md

 wget https://raw.githubusercontent.com/diyarit/CWP-Config/master/install_cwp.sh && bash install_cwp.sh
 ```

-## NOTE: Install only on CentOS 7 Minimal
+## NOTE: Install only on CentOS 7 or 8 Minimal
+## The script will check CentOS version and install supported version automatically

 ## Tasks that you perform: